 Call for Abstract

-International Conference on Diabetes, will be organized around the theme “A Global Platform to Reunite and Raise Hands against Diabetes”
+International Conference on Diabetes and Diabetic Nursing Care, will be organized around the theme “A Global Platform to Reunite and Raise Hands against Diabetes”

 Diabetes 2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Diabetes 2017

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 There comes lot of misconceptions about the meal of a diabetic,but when it comes to reality the one with diabetes can also consume the foods which are eaten by individuals without diabetes.
 There are so many diet plans for a person with diabetes and at the same time there are plenty of myths about the healthy eating.
 Avoiding the carbohydrates completely and depending only on protein food is not correct.
 At the same time, taking carbohydrates in excess than normal is also not correct.
 There are also so many superfoods which will help out in adding strength to your meal and body.

 - Track 1-3Adjusting drugs to cover overeating

 - Track 1-4Giving up favourite food